periph/gohci/README.md

   https://letsencrypt.org).
 - Metadata and stdout is saved as a gist on Github.
 - The worker has a configuration file that determines what command it runs to test the project.
-By default it is `go test`.
+By default it is `go test ./...`.

 ## Configuration